 Other Signs of Hail Damage to Your Property

-Even if you don’t see any of the signs of hail damage up on your roof right away, if you notice hail damage to other parts of your property, it might be a good idea to get your roof inspected anyways.
-After a hail storm you might notice:
+Even if you don’t see any of the signs of hail damage on your roof right away, if you notice hail damage to other parts of your property, it might be a good idea to get your roof inspected anyways.
+After a hail storm, you might notice:

 Damaged Landscaping and Plants